Rlx 1.2.0

 Device Settings

 The Device Settings menu allows for adjustment of the display and led brightness, with a range from MIN to MAX.
 This setting ensures that the display and leds can be adapted to different lighting conditions.
+The selected brightness level persists even after the device is powered off but is not saved per project.
 In the Device Settings menu, the Serial Number and Rlx version are displayed at the bottom of the screen.
 The Serial Number is unique to each device and is used for warranty and support purposes.
 The Rlx version indicates the current Operating System version installed on the device.

 External Control Device